zewenwu/terraform-azure-vnet-demo/README.md

 ### Service Endpoinsts

-You can optionally enable an S3 VPC endpoint to allow instances in private subnets to connect to S3 without going through the internet.
-This is useful for scenarios where you want to restrict access to S3 to only instances within the VPC.
+You can optionally enable service endpoints to allow instances in private subnets to connect to Azure services without going through the internet.

 ## How to use this module